ga-wdi-boston/wdi_3_rack_demo/instructor_notes.md

 http://localhost:1234/this%20is%20it/but/not%20the%20/end?name=jack&age=33

 ### Lab
 Write a simple Rack app that will fill in the blanks in the below text from URL params.
 The filled in text will be returned by the HTTP Response.
+The word in __bold__ are going to be replaced by URL params.

-"_Who_ arrested _name_ for _crime_ earlier this week, and according to a report by the _source_, the incident stemmed from a dispute over a _object_."
+"__Who__ arrested __name__ for __crime__ earlier this week, and according to a report by the __source__, the incident stemmed from a dispute over a __object__."

 Example:
-"_Police_ arrested _a Main Street resident_ for _illegal possession of a handgun and ammunition_ earlier this week, and according to a report _in the Lowell Sun_, the incident stemmed from a dispute over a _frozen cheese pizza_."
+"__Police__ arrested __a Main Street resident__ for __illegal possession of a handgun and ammunition__ earlier this week, and according to a report __in the Lowell Sun__, the incident stemmed from a dispute over a __frozen cheese pizza__."

+http://localhost:1234/?who=The Police&name=a Main Street resident&crime=possesion of a handgun&source=in the Lowell Sun&object=frozen cheess pizza

+##### Question what are the %20 in the response?

 ### Demo

 #### Same as above but use a Ruby class.

-Just add a call method to a Ruby class.
+Just add a call method to a Ruby class to make it a Rack app!

 The call method takes one argument, the enviroment Hash built from the HTTP Request.

 This uses a convenvience class, [Rack::Request](https://github.com/rack/rack/blob/master/lib/rack/request.rb), provided by Rack.
 It gives one access to the HTTP Request.